Protection of children

 • Mayotte.

-The scheme is being settled gradually and is expected to be available in all regions in autumn 2027.
+The scheme is being rolled out gradually and will be available in all regions in autumn 2026.

 In the first quarter of 2027, the system will gradually be extended to professionals and volunteers working in an institution or service accompanying adults with disabilities, and in 2028 to professionals and volunteers working with the elderly.